mmiller7/Arris_modem_scrape/README.md

 Files:
-arris_modem_signal_dump.sh - the script which logs into tthe modem and scrapes/parses the data publishing JSON to MQTT arris_modem_signgal.yaml - initial YAML to run the script periodically and import the startup status sensor_gen.sh - allows you to quickly bulk-generate the YAML for sensors to import results for lots of channels (my modem has 33 downstream and 4 upstream).
+arris_modem_signal_dump.sh - the script which logs into tthe modem and scrapes/parses the data publishing JSON to MQTT arris_modem_signgal.yaml - initial YAML to run the script periodically and import the startup status

+NOTE: You probably need to adjust the YAML to match the number up/down stream channels your ISP has.
+Mine was 33 down, 4 up.